privacyidea/privacyidea/doc/configuration/token_config.rst

   a RADIUS server.
 * SMS - A token that sends the OTP value to the mobile phone of the user.
 * EMail - A token that sends the OTP value to the EMail address of the user.
-* Yubico Cloud mode - A Yubikey hardware that authenticates against the Yubico Cloud service.
+* :ref:`yubico` - A Yubikey hardware that authenticates against the Yubico Cloud service.
-* Yubikey AES mode - A Yubikey hardware initialized in the AES mode, that authenticates against privacyIDEA.
+* :ref:`yubikey` - A Yubikey hardware initialized in the AES mode, that authenticates against privacyIDEA.

 The Tokentypes: